 2.5.
-Financial report facts and components can be organized leveraging the financial reporting conceptual framework http://digitalfinancialreporting.wikispaces.com/Conceptual+Framework
+Financial report facts and components can be organized using a financial reporting conceptual framework statement components which are useful and which can be leveraged to identify facts and organize components.
+1

-The conceptual framework for US GAAP and IFRS based financial reporting is created by the FASB and IASB.
-This conceptual framework has financial report elements and financial statement components which are useful and which can be leveraged to identify facts and organize components1.
+The financial reporting conceptual framework for US GAAP and IFRS based financial reporting is created by the FASB and IASB.
+This conceptual framework has financial report elements and financial